Snomio/Documentation/README.md

 * `make prebuild` pre-process the template files and generate the files
 * `make build` creates the static webiste under the `site` directory
 * `make serve` creates the static webiste and start serving it using the mkdocs builting webserver
-* `make gh-pages` creates the static website, commit the site into the `gh-pages` branch and push the commit to Github
+* `make gh-pages` creates the static website, commit the site into the `gh-pages` branch and push the commit to Github. **NOTE:** Never do a commit on the gh-pages brach: your commmit will be lost after the next deploy.
+Use instead `make gh-pages`

 ## Custom template